quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint MUST NOT send this frame if it currently requires that its peer send packets with a zero-length Destination Connection ID.
-Changing the length of a connection ID to or from zero-length makes it very difficult to identify when the new connection ID was used.
-An endpoint that is sending packets with a a zero-length Destination Connection ID MUST treat receipt of a NEW_CONNECTION_ID frame as a connection error of type PROTOCOL_VIOLATION.
+Changing the length of a connection ID to or from zero-length makes it difficult to identify when the value of the connection ID changed.
+An endpoint that is sending packets with a zero-length Destination Connection ID MUST treat receipt of a NEW_CONNECTION_ID frame as a connection error of type PROTOCOL_VIOLATION.